-Today I’m finally sharing our painted cultured marble tub surround.
+Today I’m bringing back this hugely popular post on our painted cultured marble tub surround.

 Actually, it’s more than just the surround.

 The marble in our Rhode Island home was an early nineties/late eighties dark green.

 It was something we knew we wanted to change, but getting rid of this was going to take up a lot of our renovation budget.

 So a new pristine porcelain bathtub or white marble bathtubs were not going to happen here.